carpentries/instructor-training/_episodes/22-practices.md

 >
 > > ## Solution
 > >
-> > Instructors should ensure that the following topics are discussed: sticky notes (as status flags),
+> > Instructors should ensure that the following topics (see list below) are discussed.
-> > minute cards, one up/one down, collaborative note taking (Etherpad), instructor notes, live coding,
-> > formative assessments,
-> > Code of Conduct, going slowly, concept maps, pre- and post-workshop surveys, accessibility planning,
-> > error framing, modeling life-long learning, lesson study, and feedback.
 Any of these that aren't covered
 > > in the class discussion should be elaborated on by the instructors.
 > {: .solution}
 {: .challenge}

+**Teaching practices part of the above discussion:**

+- Sticky notes (as status flags)
+- Minute cards, one up/one down
+- Collaborative note taking (Etherpad)
+- Instructor notes
+- Live coding
+- Formative assessments
+- Going slowly
+- Concept maps
+- Pre- and post-workshop surveys
+- Code of Conduct
+- Accessibility planning
+- Error framing
+- Modeling life-long learning
+- Lesson study
+- Feedback

 > ## Instructor Notes